According to Teresa Giudice #RHONJ Joe Giudice Was A Drunk Mess When He Showed Up For Prison

 It was initially thought that Joe Giudice wanted to get into the alcohol program to reduce his sentence, but according to Teresa Giudice’s new book, it sounds like Joe might really need help for his drinking problem.

-In Standing Strong, RHONJ Teresa Giudice said that on the morning Joe Giudice was to turn himself in and check into prison he got drunk on wine and hard liquor.
+In Standing Strong, RHONJ‘s Teresa Giudice said that on the morning Joe Giudice was to turn himself in and check into prison, he got drunk on wine and hard liquor.
 Teresa Giudice described him as “a total mess.”
 Viewers of Real Housewives of New Jersey know that Joe Giudice was prone to hard partying and drinking, and according to Teresa, Joe Giudice drank until the last minute when he showed up at the prison.

 Teresa Giudice complained that Joe Giudice was “drunk as usual” the last time they had sex before he went to prison, as Joe had spent the night drinking his homemade red wine with family and friends.